 NORTHSIDE PRODUCE MARKET

-TBH we were sold when we heard they had Sydney’s best coffee.
+We were sold when we heard they had Sydney’s best coffee.
 With a variety of fresh food with highlights like freshly made pasta and smoked seafood, we think we’ve found every foodie’s dream.

 Where: Civic Park, 220 Miller Street, North Sydney